POLI-111 American Government & Politics

 POLI-226 Soviet and Russian Politics

 Looks at Russian and Soviet politics and foreign policy.
-The Soviet Union is examined, with particular emphasis on the policies of Gorbachev and the 1991 disintegration of the USSR.
+The Soviet Union is examined, with particular emphasis on the policies of Gorbachev and the 1991 disintegration of the U.S.S.R.
 The post-Soviet period is also studied, especially the challenges of democratization and of moving toward a market economy.
 While primary attention is paid to the situation in Russia, issues in the other former Soviet republics and Eastern Europe will also be discussed.
+Same as HIST-226.

 POLI-228 Middle East Politics and Society